A topic from the subject of Distillation in Chemistry.

 Introduction

-Raoult's Law is a fundamental principle in chemistry that describes the behavior of ideal solutions, particularly in the context of distillation.
-It states that the vapor pressure of a volatile component in a solution is directly proportional to the mole fraction of that component in the liquid phase.
-This law plays a crucial role in the understanding and practice of distillation, which is a separation technique used to purify liquids.
+Raoult's Law is a fundamental principle in chemistry describing the behavior of ideal solutions, particularly in distillation.
+It states that the vapor pressure of a volatile component in a solution is directly proportional to its mole fraction in the liquid phase.
+This law is crucial to understanding and practicing distillation, a separation technique used to purify liquids.

 Basic Concepts